ACCESS-NRI/ACCESS-Hive-Docs/docs/model_evaluation/data/cryosphere_datapool.md

 ## How to contribute
 The Cryosphere Community Datapool is always growing and evolving to meet the changing needs of the Australian cryosphere community, so if you have suggestions for additional datasets not listed above, please [create an Issue](https://github.com/ACCESS-NRI/access-cryosphere-data-pool/issues) in the [CCD Github repository](https://github.com/ACCESS-NRI/access-cryosphere-data-pool).
-For broader discussions around cryospheric data, please start a thread in the [Cryosphere Data Category](https://forum.access-hive.org.au/c/cryosphere/data) on the [ACCESS-Hive Forum](https://forum.access-hive.org.au/).
+For broader discussions around cryospheric data, please start a thread in the [Cryosphere Data Category](https://forum.access-hive.org.au/c/cryosphere/data) of the [ACCESS-Hive Forum](https://forum.access-hive.org.au/).